mayadata-io/culture/job-roles/README.md

 {{#include intro.md}}

-## Typicall Engineering Team
+## Typical Engineering Team

 We have teams dedicated to different components / initiatives.
 These are similar in their structure.
-Sweet-spot size is 8 memebers, but no less than 4 and no more then 10.
+Sweet-spot size is 8 members, but no less than 4 and no more then 10.

 Team template:
 - Lead Engineer
 - Engineers
 - QA

-Key team resposibilities include:
+Key team responsibilities include:
 - Thinking about the problems, design solution/approach.
 - Documenting work to be done.
 - Producing code.